Home Makassar Tourism

 Islamic Center.

-Al Markas Al Islami (formerly Masjid Raya Makassar) is the most luxurious Mosque in South Sulawesi and the largest in the eastern par of Indonesia.
+Al Markas Al Islami (formerly Masjid Raya Makassar) is the most luxurious Mosque in South Sulawesi and the largest in the eastern part of Indonesia.
 Besides functioning as the center of worship its also facilities the education, social and culture activities.

 Al Markas Al Islami stand in 10 hectare area in Makassar Downtown.
 This worship center appears dominantly due to its size and lovely shape.

-The Old Graveyard of King Tallo.
+The Old King Tallo Graveyard Complex.

 These old tombs are regarded as a complex, due to the size in wich 778 grave in different forms and of various material are laid.
 Its located in the northern part on Makassar City, exactly on the former Tallo fort.
 Formerly, Tallo Kingdom was an area ruled by Gowa Kingdom.
 That kingdom was later divided into two major divisions since the king had two Princes, both were ambitious men to be the next king.
 The two kingdom are : Tallo and Gowa.
 Therefore a proverb emerged : Dua Raja Satu Rakyat (one folk under the rule of two king).
 Based on the data from the available literature and archeologists, it is said that the graves of Tallo and Gowa kings from the beginning to the end of the 17th century can be found in this graveyard.